HIPAA Notice of Privacy Rules

 To request an amendment, you must submit your request, in writing, to the EUTF Privacy Officer.
 Your written request must include a reason that supports your request.

-After you request that the EUTF amend your medical information, the EUTF must comply with your request within twenty (20) business or working days, or notify you that your request has been denied.
+After you request that the EUTF amend your medical information, the EUTF must comply with your request within twenty (20) business days or notify you that your request has been denied.

 The EUTF may deny your request for an amendment to your medical information if your request is not in writing or does not include a reason to support the request.
 In addition, the EUTF may deny your request if you ask the EUTF to amend information that: